Sinar/crimewatch/README.md

 the problems identified here in Malaysia.

  - Hatari, Kenya http://www.hatari.co.ke/ (Ushaidi)
    Limited reports, reports do not look helpful.
+Example of problem with crowd source data.
- - Crimereports https://www.crimereports.com (propietary, relies on open data)
+ - Crimereports https://www.crimereports.com (propietary, relies on official police open data)
  - Tyler Sirens http://www.joeycoleman.ca/2012/03/14/tyler-sirens-a-real-time-open-source-crime-map-coming-to-hamilton
  - crimespotting http://oakland.crimespotting.org
-   Also uses public data, but the UI has interesting time based info, such as light, dark, nightlife, commute and swing shift.
+   Also uses official police public data, but the UI has interesting time based info, such as light, dark, nightlife, commute and swing shift which should be emulated.

 Data: